MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     >**Note**: The script installs a custom script extension that configures the attached disk.

-1. From the Cloud Shell pane, run the following to excecute the script and configure disks of Azure virtual machine scale set:
+1. From the Cloud Shell pane, run the following to execute the script and configure disks of Azure virtual machine scale set:

    ```powershell
    ./az104-08-configure_VMSS_disks.ps1